Home > All Recipes > Small Batch Cookie Recipes > Small Batch Glazed Lemon Shortbread Cookies

 • Sift the flour, cornstarch, and salt over the top of the wet ingredients.
 Add the lemon juice and vanilla.
 Mix on medium speed until the dough is well combined and smooth.

-3/4 cup all-purpose flour, 1 tablespoons corn starch, 1/8 teaspoon salt, 1 tablespoon fresh lemon juice, 1 teaspoon vanilla extract
+3/4 cup all-purpose flour, 1 tablespoons cornstarch, 1/8 teaspoon salt, 1 tablespoon fresh lemon juice, 1 teaspoon vanilla extract

 • Pour the dough onto a piece of plastic wrap and shape into a rough log.
 Wrap it up loosely in the plastic.
 With your hands, roll and shape the dough into a 4 to 4.5-inch log.
 Twist the ends of the plastic wrap closed and refrigerate for at least 30 minutes, or even overnight.
-Tip – To keep the roll shape, place the dough log in a glass so it stands upright.

 • Preheat the oven to 350F degrees and adjust the oven rack to the middle position.
 Line a baking sheet with parchment paper.